 Starting a new franchise (greenfield site) can be attractive, however, unlike buying an existing business, there is no trading history or existing customer base which may be perceived as a greater risk and require extra operating capital and time to break-even.

 Each franchise opportunity needs to be assessed against your personal financial and lifestyle goals, and other personal reasons for entering franchising.

 As a prospective franchisee you’ll need to be checking and double-checking any figures provided by the franchisor or previous owners of the franchise business and make your own assessments to verify whether information provided is accurate.

 Buying a franchise is a big investment and one worth spending the time and resources to ensure that you’re selecting a profitable franchise and the right franchise for you, regardless of whether it’s a new franchise or an existing franchise site.

-Do the Pre-entry first and then follow up with a more advanced program which will help you decide which franchise is right for you.
+Then follow up with a more advanced program that will help you decide which franchise is right for you.
 This online course – How to Choose a Franchise is available now.

 Additional franchise buying tips

 Goodwill, capital and staffing are just a few elements to consider in buying a new versus existing franchise site.
 Part One of the series looked at, why the franchisee is selling, speaking to existing and former franchisees and tips for assessing site location.